 Valorant Weapon Guide: Marshal

-In our Weapon series we have already discussed the rifles in Valorant, and now it’s time to take a look at an even more interesting category – the snipers.
+In our Guide series we have already discussed the rifles in Valorant, and now it’s time to take a look at an even more interesting category – the snipers.
 Today we’ll start with the Marshal.

 Before we get into the Marshal, be sure to check out our other posts on every rifle in Valorant.